Jason Jennings

 Jason Ryan Jennings (born July 17, 1978) is an American former professional baseball pitcher.
 He pitched in Major League Baseball with the Colorado Rockies (2001-2006), Houston Astros (2007) and Texas Rangers (2008-2009).
+Jennings won the 2002 National League Rookie of the Year Award.

 High school/college years

 Jennings attended Poteet High School in Mesquite, Texas, and was a standout in both football and baseball.
 In football, he won All-District honors at both kicker and punter.
 In baseball, as a senior, he was named the District MVP and posted a .410 batting average, hit seven home runs, and pitched his way to a 10–3 record and a 0.92 ERA with 132 strikeouts.